The rebuilding of the walls of Jerusalem by Nehemiah was birthed in tears and prayers and fasting.

 Please either listen to the short audio clip above or read the notes below or both at the same time!

-Nehemiah 3:13 ‘The Valley Gate was repaired by Hanun and the residents of Zanoah.
-They rebuilt it and put its doors and bolts and bars in place.’
+Nehemiah 3:14 ‘The Dung Gate was repaired by Malkijah son of Recab, ruler of the district of Beth Hakkerem.
+He rebuilt it and put its doors and bolts and bars in place.’

-To study the previous gates, please click below:
+To study the first four gates, please click below:

 Gate 1 The Sheep Gate